benlansdell/ethome/docs/how-to.md

-# How to
+# How To guide

 This guide covers the all of the tasks you can perform with this package, roughly in the order you'd want to do them.
-A very basic outline is also in the quick start section of the readme.
+A very basic outline is also in the Quick Start section of the readme.

-This guide covers basic usage -- it doesn't comprehensively describe how to use every function or feature in `ethome`; you can consult the API docs for more information on usage.
+This guide covers basic usage -- it doesn't comprehensively describe how to use every function or feature in `ethome`; you can consult the API docs for complete information on usage.
 After installation, cut and past the code samples below to follow along.

 ## 1 Getting started

 `ethome` makes it easy to perform common machine learning analyses on pose-tracking data, perhaps in combination with behavioral annotations.
 The key thing you need to get started, then, is pose tracking data.
-At present, data from DeepLabCut or pose data stored in NWB files is supported (via the ndx-pose extension).
+At present, data from DeepLabCut or pose data stored in NWB files is supported (via the `ndx-pose` extension).

 ### 1a Loading NWB files

 The first task is to load the data into a form useful for machine learning.
-The basic functionality of the package can be seen as using an extended pandas `DataFrame`, with associated support functions that are suited for behavior analysis.
+The basic object of the package is an extended pandas `DataFrame`, which provides associated support functions that are suited for behavior analysis.
 The `DataFrame` object will house data from one or more video's worth of pose data, along with associated metadata for each video.

 The NeurodataWithoutBorders format can store both pose tracking data and behavioral annotations, along with associated metadata.
 If all of your data is stored in this format, then it's easy to import it into `ethome`:
 ```python